-IT departments in companies across all industries are now faced with the challenge of combining classic business intelligence solutions with the requirements of the specialist departments.
-The need to make data-based decisions faster and faster is increasing.
-In addition, these must be transferred into models and routines that can be monetised.
-For this purpose, many departments use the appropriate self-service tools and Cloud services - often bypass their own business intelligence (BI).
+IT departments in companies across all sectors are now faced with the challenge of finding classic business intelligence solutions or Business intelligence tools with the requirements of the specialist departments.
+There is an increasing need to make data-based decisions faster and faster.
+In addition, these need to be transferred into models and routines that can be monetised.
+For this purpose, many departments use suitable self-service tools and Cloud services - often on their own Business Intelligence (BI) past.
 This almost inevitably brings with it the danger of a loss of transparency - people work at cross purposes.

 The use of a data lab can counteract the emergence of a "two-class IT".
 On the one hand, this is because data labs create a central location for all data.
 On the other hand, the introduction of corresponding processes enables the basis for intelligent work with the collected data.